onespacemedia/styleguide/README.md

  .nsp-Component_ChildNode-files    { background-position:   0   -16px; }
  .nsp-Component_ChildNode-settings { background-position: -16px -16px; }
  ```

+## Selectors

+- Related selectors should be on the same line, unrelated selectors should be on a new line
+- Never use IDs as selectors
+- Do not use duplicate selectors.

 ## Stylelint and grouping properties

 [Stylelint](https://stylelint.io/) is utilised to try and catch errors when code is pushed.
 Take a second to understand the [configuration](https://github.com/onespacemedia/project-template/blob/develop/%7B%7Bcookiecutter.repo_name%7D%7D/package.json#L119) we use.